OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Interval of time in minutes, about snapshot refreshment regarding interruption by SIGINT.
+        <p class="scene-class-attr-comment">Interval of time in minutes, about snapshot refreshment regarding interruption by SIGINT.
 Unit is minute.
 If this value is ZERO or negative, checkpoint_max_snapshot_overhead parameter is used instead.</p>

     </p>